hgroman/scrapersky-backend/Docs/Docs_18_Vector_Operations/v_Docs_18_Vector_Operations_README.md

 ### No Technical Knowledge Required

-The Librarian persona handles underlying technical aspects:
+The Librarian persona handles underlying technical aspects by leveraging the project's script-based toolchain:
-- Running insertion scripts (via coordination with the Registry Librarian persona for `document_registry` updates).
-- Executing database queries for search.
-- Managing OpenAI API calls for embeddings (for search queries; document embedding is part of the registry pipeline).
-- Providing status information.
+- **For Search:** Utilizes `Scripts/semantic_query_cli.py` to generate query embeddings, perform the search via RPC, and retrieve results directly from the database.
+- **For Ingestion:** Coordinates with the Document Registry system, which uses `insert_architectural_docs.py` to vectorize and store new documents.
-- Utilizing memory records for context.
+- **For Status & Context:** Provides status information and utilizes memory records for context.

 ### Cost Considerations (Librarian Interaction)